EnergySage/pytest-quarantine/CONTRIBUTING.md

     ```
     $ git checkout master
-    $ git pull upstream
+    $ git pull upstream master
     ```

-- Pick a version number (e.g. `1.0.1`) and create a new branch:
+- Pick a version number (e.g. `1.0.1`) and create a new branch

     ```
+    $ version=1.0.1
-    $ version=1.0.1 branch=release-$version
+    $ branch=release-$version
     $ git checkout -b $branch
     ```

-- Run the release pipeline and fix any failures (except the version):
+- Run the release pipeline and fix any failures (except the version)

     ```
     $ tox -e release